-Nowadays, many cities and towns use Facebook pages to connect and communicate with the citizens.
-But, as with anything else, there are things for cities and towns to know before using Facebook (or any type of social media).
-Unfortunately, because the use of Facebook has grown so quickly, there are many questions about how cities and towns can manage these pages without violating someone's First Amendment right to free speech.
+Nowadays, many cities and towns use social media to connect and communicate with the citizens.
+But, as with anything else, there are things cities and towns should know before using any type of social media.
+Because the use of Facebook, Twitter (now X), and other social media platforms have grown substantially, there are many questions about how cities and towns can manage government pages without violating a citizen's First Amendment right to free speech.
+Additionally, many officials have concerns about their own First Amendment rights when managing private, non-government social media accounts in their personal capacity as citizens

-Unfortunately, there is no Supreme Court case to answer all the questions facing cities and towns operating a Facebook page, but this guide and sample policy will help understand how cities and towns can use their Facebook pages (or any type of social media) without violating someone's rights.
-When cities and towns know what speech is protected, what speech is unprotected, and what actions can be taken on Facebook, cities and towns will know better how to avoid lawsuits.
-While uncertainty will remain, the guidance below will help make wise choices for your city, your town, and your citizens.
+Unfortunately, there is not a Supreme Court case that answers every question that cities and towns will face when operating a social media page or account, but this guide and sample policy will help officials and employees understand how municipalities can use social media pages without violating someone's rights.
+When cities and towns know what speech is protected or unprotected, and what actions can be taken on Facebook and other platforms, cities and towns will better know how to avoid lawsuits.
+While some uncertainty remains, the guidance below will help make wise choices for you, your municipalities, and your citizens.